Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

     }
     ```

-1. Execute the dry-run.
+1. (`ncn-mw#`) Execute the dry-run.

+    Modify the example command to specify the JSON file created in the previous step.

     ```bash
-    cray fas actions create {whole-system-dryrun.json}
+    cray fas actions create filename.json --format json

-    [...]
+    ```

+    Example output:

+    ```json
     {
       "actionID": "e0cdd7c2-32b1-4a25-9b2a-8e74217eafa7",
       "overrideDryun": false
     }
     ```

     Note the returned `actionID`.

-See [Interpreting Output](#interpreting) for more information.
+See [Describe an action: Interpreting output](#describe-an-action-interpreting-output) for more information.

-## Abort an Action
+### Abort an action

 Firmware updates can be stopped if required.
-This is useful given only one action can be run at a time.
+This is useful because only one action can be run at a time.
 This is to protect hardware from multiple actions trying to modify it at the same time.

 > **IMPORTANT:** If a Redfish update is already in progress, the abort will not stop that process on the device.
 It is likely the device will update.
-If the device needs to be manually power cycled (`needManualReboot`), it is possible that the device will update, but not actually apply the update until its next reboot.
+If the device needs to be manually power cycled
+> (`needManualReboot`), then it is possible that the device will update, but not actually apply the update until its next reboot.
 Administrators must verify the state of the system after an abort.
-Only perform an abort if truly necessary.
+> Only perform an abort if truly necessary.
 The best way to check the state of the system is to do a snapshot or do a dry-run of an update.

-### Procedure
+#### Abort an action: Procedure

-1. Issue the abort command to the action.
+1. (`ncn-mw#`) Issue the abort command to the action.

+    Modify the example command to specify the `actionID` of the action being aborted.

     ```bash
     cray fas actions instance delete {actionID}